-We will be sharing 11 effective tips to speed up your copy of Google Chrome in this article.
-This list of tips has been specifically compiled for Windows 10 users.
-As a few things are different in Windows 10.
+We will be sharing 11 effective tips to speed up your copy of Google Chrome in this guide.
+This list of tips has been specifically compiled for Windows 11 and Windows 10 users.
+As a few things are different in Windows 10 or 11.
 You can still follow given instructions to speed up the Google Chrome in Windows 8 and Windows 7.

 Update Google Chrome